hisunnymay/community/docs/reference/annotations/confirmation.md

 | Confirmation (slot level)              | Confirming after the slot (as a whole) is checked.
 This works for both single-valued and multi-valued slot. | the slot's (whole) value      |
 | Multi-Valued Confirmation (slot level) | Confirming each time a slot value is given, if the slot is multi-valued. | the slot's each value         |

-For further information of interacting, see [Frame filling](https://framely.github.io/404.html).
+For further information of interaction, see [Frame filling](https://www.framely.ai/reference/slotfilling.html).